OpenEvalProject/evals/manuscripts/elife-58148/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/58148/elife-58148-fig3-v2.jpg)

 **Figure 3.:** (A) Homology structure of Shaker construct, R1C-qBBr:W454A;E247W demonstrating the tryptophan placement within the protein.
 (B) A representative activation family of fluorescence traces.
 (C) A normalized ΔF/F0 fluorescence versus voltage curve.
 Normalization was performed for each oocyte separately (n = 4).
 (D) A single exponential τ of fluorescence upon activation (n = 3).
-Data are shown as mean ± standard error of the mean (SEM).Figure 3—source data 1.F/F0 versus voltage in Figure 3C and single exponential τact of fluorescence in Figure 3D.
+Data are shown as mean ± standard error of the mean (SEM).

 Examining the fluorescence signal more closely, we see that it has many properties reflecting movement of the voltage sensor.
 Just as the gating currents produced by the voltage sensor are voltage sensitive, the fluorescence signal of R1C-qBBr:W454A;E247W has a voltage-sensitive response.
 From our family of fluorescence traces (Figure 3B), we can generate a change in fluorescence versus voltage (FV) curve and observe the amount of fluorescence quenching or unquenching due to changes in voltage (Figure 3C).
 Moreover, the voltage sensitivity of the fluorescence is also seen in the kinetics of the fluorescence traces (Figure 3D).

-## Activation pathways mapped by qBBr and substituted tryptophan-induced fluorescence quenching
+### Activation pathways mapped by qBBr and substituted tryptophan-induced fluorescence quenching

 We generated numerous constructs with an exogenous, substituted tryptophan that produced voltage-induced fluorescence changes in R1C-qBBr:W454A or R2C-qBBr that were distinct from the background fluorescence changes and from each other (Figure 3B, C and Figure 4A, B).
 A decrease in fluorescence upon depolarization suggests that the R1C- or R2C-qBBr comes closer to the inserted tryptophan residue during the transition from the resting to the active state, while an increase in fluorescence upon depolarization suggests that the gating charge moves away from that residue during activation (Figure 1C).
 Therefore, by pooling the data from numerous constructs, each with a single tryptophan, we can map the activation pathways of R1 and R2 (Figures 4A and 5A).